learn-co-curriculum/java-packages/README.md

 within the package.
 However, it is possible for classes in different packages to have the same name.

-Let's say company A, The Acme Corp, wants to implement a student grading functionality, and I, The Dunder Mifflin company, also want to implement a student grading functionality.
+Let's say a company, The Acme Corp, wants to implement a student grading functionality, and I, The Dunder Mifflin company, also want to implement a student grading functionality.
 We both have the brilliant idea to create a class named `StudentGradeTranslator` to help translate numerical grades into letter grades.